igsekor/igsekor/README.md

-### Hi there 👋
+### Hello everyone 👋

-I’m currently:
+I'm currently here:

+- developer, devops and author in the [Doka](https://doka.guide)
-- mostly a web-developer in last few years
+- the last few years mainly a web developer
-- have an experience with Backend on PHP / Python / Go, DevOps, mobile apps for iOS and Android
+- have experience working with a JavaScript / PHP / Python / C++ / Java / Go / Rust / Swift / Kotlin
+- a little DevOps
+- mobile apps for iOS and Android
-- working on a several project the most of them are connected with education
+- I am working on several projects, most of which are related to education
-- learning Rust & Scala
+- studying Rust and Haskell
-- looking to collaborate on educational projects (I have a few new ideas about...)
+- I want to cooperate in educational projects (I have some new ideas...)

 [My site](https://igsekor.com) is almost there too.